Inclusive open charm photoproduction in ultraperipheral collisions at the LHC with G$\gamma$A-FONLL: Comparison with CMS measurement

 Within the still sizeable experimental uncertainties, the data are well described by the G$\gamma$A-FONLL predictions obtained using both EPPS21 and nNNPDF3.0 across all $p_T$ and rapidity bins.
 The central values of the data appear to favor calculations with a larger charm quark mass. \\[4pt]

 In Fig.~\ref{fig:ydpt_ct18anlobcfy_mc_cms}, the experimental data are compared to the G$\gamma$A-FONLL predictions obtained using the CT18ANLO proton PDF for two values of the charm quark mass, $m_c = 1.3$ and $1.5$ GeV.
 In the two lower $p_T$ intervals of Fig.\ref{fig:ydpt_ct18anlobcfy_mc_cms}, the calculations using proton PDFs systematically overshoot the data.
 The nuclear modifications in the $2 < p_T < 5$~GeV interval amount to approximately 20$\%$, while in the intermediate $5 < \pt < 8$~GeV range they lie between 5$\%$ and 15$\%$, with stronger suppression observed at higher rapidities.
 The comparison with predictions using proton PDFs suggests that the absence of nuclear modifications significantly reduces the agreement with the experimental data.
-The need for sizable nuclear effects is particularly evident for low-$p_T$ $\Dzero$ mesons at forward rapidity, where low-$x$ effects play a more prominent role. \\[4pt]
+The need for sizable nuclear effects is particularly evident for low-$p_T$ $\Dzero$ mesons at forward rapidity, where low-$x$ effects play a more prominent role.
+This effect certainly deserves a further detailed analysis.
+We only tested here the parton densities obtained using standard linear DGLAP evolution but it is well known \cite{Gribov:1983ivg} that it is precisely the low \(p_T\), low \(x\) regime where gluon recombination effects are expected to be important and can lead to saturation.
+They can be accounted for by including in the evolution the non-linear terms in parton density.
+One can then potentially expect sizeable modifications to the cross section, as demonstrated in work on nuclear PDFs and nonlinear GLR-MQ equation \cite{Rausch:2022nkv}.
+The impact of nonlinear evolution for parton densities used in the charm photoproduction process, while being beyond the scope of the present work, certainly deserves to be investigated further, and we postpone it for the future study. \\[4pt]

 Finally, we note that in the highest $p_T$ bin, where nuclear effects are expected to be negligible, the central FONLL predictions, obtained with both proton and nuclear PDFs, lie slightly below the data.
 Interestingly, a similar trend was observed at HERA, where the FONLL prediction yielded a slightly softer $p_T$ spectrum than the experimental data (see Sec.~\ref{sec:hera}).